DaniAsh551/huriha/readme.md

 Welcome to Huriha, the web server that can already talk to middlewares written in any programming language!
 The name "Huriha" (pronounced "Hu-ri-haa") comes from the Dhivehi language, meaning "all" or "every" - a fitting name for the goal of building a server with all and every programming language.

+This project is built on top of the excellent Actix Web framework, which is a great choice for building web servers in Rust.

 ## The Vision

 Imagine a world where web servers are no longer constrained by the boundaries of a single language.
 Imagine a world where you can have a middleware written in Rust, another in Python, and yet another in Brainfuck (yes, really!).
 That's the dream I'm chasing with Huriha.